-Furthermore, Netflix employees highlight the high performance culture that has been established at the company, and how the environment can be cut throat.
-This suggests that while employee benefit packages certainly improve employee engagement, they don’t solve every negative issue within a workforce.
+Furthermore, Netflix employees highlight the high-performance culture that has been established at the company, and how the environment can be cutthroat.
+This suggests that while employee benefits packages certainly improve employee engagement, they don’t solve every negative issue within a workforce.

-While most businesses realise the importance of an attractive employee benefits package, it’s not easy to quantify their impact.
-Consumer feedback insights enable you to measure the impact of your efforts to engage and retain employees, giving you a greater understanding of how your company is perceived in comparison to competitors.
+While most businesses realize the importance of attractive employee benefits packages, it’s not easy to quantify their impact.
+Employee feedback insights enable you to measure the impact of your efforts to engage and retain employees, giving you a greater understanding of how your company is perceived in comparison to competitors.